Holodome/csbench/readme.md

 ## Introduction

 Benchmarking is too hard and time-consuming to be employed commonly during development.
 This tools aims to address that issue.

 Writing benchmarks for any parameter requires wasting time on boilerplate task-specific code which performs counting of some parameters with further analysis.

-Undoubtably, complex benchmarks with strict requirements demand this level of detail, but in most cases simpler solution would suffice.
-But it still requires work from the developer being done akin to more complex task.
+Undoubtably, complex benchmarks with strict requirements demand high level of detail, but in most cases simpler solution would suffice.
+But still work from the developer is being done akin to more complex task.

 `csbench` tries to be *good enough* for purposes of unsofisticated benchmarking.